 When we’re bored and looking for something to entertain us, garage sales can be fun.
 It’s a way to get outside, go to a new place, kind of snoop around a person’s belongings without being creepy (when else can you do that??) and maybe pick up a knick-knack along the way.
 There’s also the element of the search: you don’t know what you’ll find, what condition it’s in, or how much you’ll end up paying for it.
 There’s a bit of strategy and haggling involved, and it can be a game.
 Sometimes you end up with something you really needed, at a great price, and you win.

-Usually, you lose.
+Usually, though, you lose.

-When I would spend my whole Saturday morning to go from one junk-filled driveway to the next, I was losing.
+When I would spend my whole Saturday morning going from one junk-filled driveway to the next, I was losing.
 When I would search and just hope to find something I could convince myself I needed just to feel the joy of haggling and playing the game, I was losing.
 When I would spend my money on things I didn’t need, even though it wasn’t that much, I was losing.

 And I would see it all the time with other garage sale shoppers.
 “How much is this?” a lady would say, holding up some miniature figurine.
 “25 cents” the man behind the card table would reply.